MerginMaps/docs/src/howto/project/features.md

 ## QGIS variables

-Input recognizes several variables that can be used in QGIS expressions (they are also supported by Mergin plugin for QGIS):
+Input recognises several variables that can be used in QGIS expressions (they are also supported by Mergin plugin for QGIS):

 | Variable name               | Sample value                     | Scope   | Description |
 |-----------------------------|----------------------------------|---------|-------------|